supahcraig/CLDR/Building Environments/PVC Base on AWS/README.md

 `chmod 400 pvcbase.pem`

-Using that pem file, SSH into the CM node using the `centos` user.
+Using that pem file, SSH into the CM node (that is, the "default-cluster" node) using the `centos` user.

 ## Reset the environment